ufal/UMR/doc/aspect.md

    - it is not clear whether or not the process continues
 4. `performance` (**default** for process that **ends and reaches a result state**)
 5. `endeavor` only in case of explicit marking that evidences non-reaching a result state (like terminative _stop_, durative adverbials)
-6. `process` for event nominals.
+6. PLUS `process` for event nominals.

-**Termonological note:** There are also more coarse-grained values, esp.
+**Terminological note:** There are also more coarse-grained values, esp.
 - `imperfective`, which is ambiguous between state and atelic process, and
 - `perfective`, which covers both processes that ends without reaching a result state (`endeavor`) and process that ends and reaches a result state (`performance`)
-**Do not confuse these with the morpholiogical categories of aspect in Czech!**
+**Do not confuse these with the morphological categories of aspect in Czech!**

 ## 1. `Habitual`

 This aspect value marks events that occur/occurred usually or habitually:

 * [en] _He bakes pies._ / _She rides her bike to work._ / _They vacation in Taos every winter._ / _They used to vacation in Taos every winter._

 The Guidelines rely on the **morphological category of tense** here (simple Present or "used to" construction for past tense habitual events).
 NOT for ability modals!